 How much does a Executive Chef earn in the United States?
-The average Executive Chef salary in the United States is $67,376 as of October 31, 2018, but the range typically falls between $57,415 and $81,473.
+The average Executive Chef salary in the United States is $67,760 as of January 31, 2019, but the range typically falls between $57,737 and $81,934.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.

 Directs and oversees the operations of the kitchen(s), including menu development, inventory and purchasing of supplies, cost control and sanitation.
 Creates and updates menus to maximize profits and More